MaheshDollu/Image-Classification-with-CNN-CIFAR-10-Dataset-/README.md

 One-hot encoding: The labels (which are integers from 0 to 9) are converted into one-hot encoded vectors, so each label will be represented as a 10-element vector where only the correct class is 1 and all others are 0 (e.g., class 0 would be [1, 0, 0, 0, 0, 0, 0, 0, 0, 0]).

+# Building the CNN model

+model = Sequential([
+    Conv2D(32, (3, 3), activation='relu', input_shape=(32, 32, 3)),
+    MaxPooling2D((2, 2)),
+    Conv2D(64, (3, 3), activation='relu'),
+    MaxPooling2D((2, 2)),
+    Conv2D(128, (3, 3), activation='relu'),
+    Flatten(),
+    Dense(128, activation='relu'),
+    Dropout(0.5),
+    Dense(10, activation='softmax')  # 10 classes for CIFAR-10
+])
+Conv2D: This is a 2D convolutional layer.
+It learns filters (or kernels) that detect specific features (such as edges or textures) in the images.

+The first Conv2D layer has 32 filters of size 3x3, using the ReLU activation function.
+It expects input images of shape (32, 32, 3) (32x32 images with 3 color channels).

+The second Conv2D layer has 64 filters of size 3x3.

+The third Conv2D layer has 128 filters of size 3x3.

+MaxPooling2D: This is a pooling layer that reduces the spatial dimensions (height and width) of the feature maps after the convolutional layers.
+It helps in reducing the computational load and in making the model more robust.

+Each MaxPooling2D layer uses a 2x2 window, which reduces the size of the image by half in both dimensions.

+Flatten: This layer flattens the 3D output of the previous convolutional and pooling layers into a 1D vector.
+This is necessary before feeding the output into the fully connected Dense layers.

+Dense: These are fully connected layers.

+The first Dense layer has 128 neurons and uses the ReLU activation function.

+The final Dense layer has 10 neurons (corresponding to the 10 classes in CIFAR-10), with a softmax activation function to output a probability distribution over the 10 classes.

+Dropout: This layer randomly drops a percentage (50% in this case) of the neurons during training to prevent overfitting.
+It helps to generalize the model better.